Connect With Us

 If you have ever had an ankle sprain, it is likely an experience that you wouldn’t want to repeat.
 Yet spraining your ankle once can make future ankle sprains more likely.
 In some individuals, the sprained ankle doesn’t heal fully.
 This not only increases the risk for future sprains, but can also cause chronic ankle instability.
 Chronic ankle instability is characterized by ankle pain, swelling, tenderness, stiffness, and repeated sensations of the ankle “giving out.”
 The ankle instability can be caused by excessively lax ligaments, or deficits in the nerves and muscles surrounding the ankles.
 If you are prone to ankle sprains, don’t live with chronic pain.
 Please seek the care of a podiatrist for a proper diagnosis and treatment.

 Ankle sprains are common but need immediate attention.
-If you need your feet checked, contact one of our podiatrists from Advanced Podiatry Associates.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+If you need your feet checked, contact David A. Edmonds, DPM from Advanced Podiatry Associates.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 How Does an Ankle Sprain Occur?